patahto/Numbers-AI-Demo/README.md

 ## Disclaimer

 This tool is for educational and informational purposes only.
 It is not intended as financial advice.
 Always conduct your own research and consider your financial situation before making investment decisions.
 Past performance is not indicative of future results.

-## License

-MIT License - Feel free to use and modify for personal or commercial use.